gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gl-14-0-layout-prompt.png" class="img-responsive center img-bordered">

+## Home View

+GitLens 14 introduces the new Home view, your one-stop hub for all things GitLens.
+The Home view provides quick access to GitLens features, views, settings, and more.
+You can access this view with the new `Show Home View` command.

+## Welcome Experience

+We've also enhanced the Welcome and Walkthrough pages to provide a more informative and interactive experience for new users.

 ## ☁️ GitKraken Workspaces

 With the introduction of Workspaces in GitLens 14, we're taking a leap forward in enhancing productivity and streamlining workflows.